-Commencing international student numbers returned to 62% of pre-COVID levels following the reopening of the borders.
-International enrolments were up 42% on 2022 driven by strong enrolments in study at Levels 9 and 10, which offer pathways to residency.
-With borders fully open, international commencing EFTS are returning to pre-COVID levels, but softer growth is expected from international subdegree due to a change in post-study work rights.
+Commencing international student numbers returned to 62% of pre COVID levels following the reopening of the borders, International enrolments were up 42% on 2022 driven by strong enrolments in study at Levels 9 and 10, which offer pathways to residency.
+With borders fully open, international commencing EFTS are returning to pre-covid levels, but softer growth is expected from international subdegree due to a change in post-study work rights.

-its school leaver market share, along with a small increase in non-school leavers commencing study at the undergraduate level.
+The University achieved an increase in its school leaver market share, along with a small increase in non-school leavers commencing study at the undergraduate level.
 Domestic subdegree EFTS continued to decline in 2023 (-12% on 2022) in part due to the end of the Government's Targeted Training and Apprenticeship Fund which previously enabled students to study six Lincoln University diplomas without fees.

-domestic postgraduate EFTS increased by 391 EFTS (67%), while total postgraduate EFTS more than doubled
+Within the overall enrolment total, domestic postgraduate EFTS increased by 391 EFTS (67%), while total postgraduate EFTS more than doubled on 2022, growing by 65%.